commonpike/fairpost/README.md

 after the last post for that platform, or `now`, whichever is latest.

+TODO
+Without arguments, `schedule-next-post` will select the next post for each platform from the `pending` or `active` folders.
+If it wasn't already there, it will move the source and its posts to the `active` folder.

 ### Publish
 ```
 fairpost.js publish-due-posts
 ```
 This will publish any scheduled posts that are past their due date.

+Without arguments, `publish-due-posts` will search for a due post for each platform from the `active` folder.
+Once all posts from a source are published, it will move the source and its posts to the `done` folder.

 ## Other commands